cloudify-cosmo/getcloudify.org/guide/3.1/guide-blueprint.md

 {%note title=Note%}
 We said earlier that properties defined in the node type, must be populated by the node template of this type, this is what makes the node type properties a *properties schema*.
 However, this is only true for properties **without** default values, in our case we see that actually every property has a default value, which means we are in fact disabling the *properties schema* validation.
-The consequence is that if the node template **did not** specify a curtain property, the default 'empty' values will be passed, and in a non cloud environment, this will cause failures.
+The consequence is that if the node template **did not** specify a certain property, the default 'empty' values will be passed, and in a non cloud environment, this will cause failures.
 {%endnote%}

 However, at the beginning of this tutorial we talked about the `inputs` section, and said that we want these connection details to be configurable by outside users.